gyubaekkim/new_nilm/benchmark/README.md

   * /ShortSeq2Point/shortseq2pointdisaggregator.py
   * /WindowGRU/windowgrudisaggregator.py

+- In case of ResNet, we modified the original source code for our purpose.
+  Original source code is available at https://github.com/rgtzths/ICMLC_ICWAPR_code_base

+  * ResNet.py

-- Due to license issue, the above source codes are not provided here!!
+- Due to license issue, the above other source codes are not provided here!!